 Whether you are defending your first OVI or if this is not your first offense, you deserve a strong and effective defense.
 Like so many others before, trust the North Olmsted OVI Attorneys at Stiefvater Law to protect your rights, your license, and to keep you out of jail.

 While challenging your OVI charge in North Olmsted, Ohio, we will:

 2. Review all of the evidence in order to build your best defense; and

 3. Explain the process so you understand what is happening.

 Let's talk.
-The OVI Attorneys at Stiefvater Law will provide a free consultation, regardless of whether or not they are currently accepting new clients.
-We are the OVI Defense Attorneys in North Olmsted, Ohio, 44070.
+The OVI Defense Lawyers at Stiefvater Law will provide a free consultation, regardless of whether or not they are currently accepting new clients.
+We are the OVI Attorneys in North Olmsted, Ohio, 44070.

 The State of Ohio has promulgated laws governing OVI.
 Below is an excerpt from Ohio Revised Code Section 4511.19, which is Ohio’s OVI law: